prashanthchaduvala/Clock_project/README.md

 ## General Information
-- This is a UserManagement Application.
+- This is a TimeClock Application.
-- This application contains diffrent roles
 > What is the purpose of your project?
-- working some domain and doing the work as per requirements.
+- employees to clock in and out, and also for them to check the number of hours worked today, on the current week, and on the current month.